DougReeder/aframe-simple-sun-sky/README.md

 ```

-Increasing radius of sphere (increase the `far` parameter of the camera, too):
+Increasing radius of sky sphere (increase the `far` parameter of the camera, too):
 ```html
 <a-simple-sun-sky sun-position="1 0.1 0" radius="30000"></a-simple-sun-sky>
 ```

+You can change any of the colors on the fly, except changing fog to or from 'none'.